Kruger & Swazi Overland

 Tour description provided by G Adventures

 In Africa, the cultural exchange rate is always favourable.
 This eye-opening journey into South Africa and Swaziland promises ample face time with the region’s famed wildlife and life-changing contact with the people who make this land their home.
-Here, you’ll marvel at hippopotami in their natural habitat, dine on traditional cuisine prepared with care by villagers and meet the beneficiaries of Planeterra’s efforts in the region.
+Here, you’ll marvel at hippopotami in their natural habitat, dine on local favourites and amazing camp meals, and meet the beneficiaries of Planeterra’s efforts in the region.
 And with a reliable and knowledgeable CEO on hand at all times, your comfort zone will expand by miles.

 - Day 1 Johannesburg